-Our community expects high ethical standards in the provision of Council services and in everything else we do.
+Our community expects high ethical standards in the provision of Waverley Council (Council) services and in everything else we do.
 How we manage our relationships is key to maintaining the community's trust and confidence.
-Council has set out an ethical framework in which it operates and what we expect from staff.
+Council has set out an ethical framework in which it operates and what we expect from Councillors, Council staff and those who do business with Council.